jhpyle/docassemble/_docs/functions.md

   `False`, the [SMS] session will still be created.
-The fact that the session is created means that if an [SMS] message is received from the given phone number, the [SMS] user will receive a response as if the interview had already been started.
+The fact that the session is created means that if an [SMS] message is received from the given phone number, the [SMS] user will receive a response as if the interview session had already been started.
 The user's initial message will not be interpreted as a choice of an interview from the `dispatch` section of the [`twilio`] configuration.
 * `config` - this controls which [Twilio] phone number is used for